sili-infinitystones/tronsr-template/COMMUNITY_PLAN.md

-1. The Infinity Stones has assembled a strong technology team of Ph.Ds and Faculties with world-class academic tracking record and leading industry experience.
-By leveraging these relationships and tracking records, the Infinity Stones can help expand TRON’s influence in the academic community and industry through the following ways
+1. The Infinity Stones has assembled a strong technology team of Ph.Ds and Faculties with world-class academic track record and leading industry experience.
+By leveraging these relationships and track records, the Infinity Stones can help expand TRON’s influence in the academic community and industry through the following ways

   * Host a series of seminars and workshops in world-renowned research institutes as well as industrial meetings.
 It is a way of marketing TRON to both academia and major enterprises.